Bonderman Field Station Undergraduate Research Grants

 - Land preservation: Bonderman Field Station at Rio Mesa preserves prime river ecosystems for research and to inform restoration and land management efforts.

 - Embrace land stewardship: Sustainable living is dynamic and has evolved over time.
 As stewards of the Colorado Plateau, Bonderman Field Station at Rio Mesa explores human habitation of the past, and contemporary and future modes of dwelling in these arid lands.

 - Professional Training: Bonderman Field Station at Rio Mesa provides training opportunities for developing professionals in connection with ongoing landscape and facilities development, maintenance and programmatic operations.

-Projects can be initiated by a faculty mentor or by the student.
+Projects can be initiated by a faculty mentor or by the student, but student should play a significant role in study design.
 Funds will be awarded to the faculty mentor for disbursement to the student.
 Work may take place at Rio Mesa or at the University of Utah.
 Awards (up to $1000) are to be used for supplies, and/or travel (including per diem).
 Funds may not be used for stipends, travel to meetings, or tuition.

 A mid-term report on the student work is due 6 months after the funding is awarded, a final report after 1 year.

 Application materials are being accepted on an open timeline, however grants will be reviewed three times a year:

 Please submit your application or send questions to Dr. Zachary Lundeen at email@example.com.